Stefano Famiglietti: Career

 Famiglietti is a lawyer and previously worked at Coia & Lepore LTD before opening his own personal injury law firm.

 North Providence City Council

 In 2018, Famiglietti announced his campaign for the North Providence City Council in District 2.
 He resigned his seat on August 14, 2025, to be sworn in to the Rhode Island Senate.

 Rhode Island Senate

 Following incumbent Democrat and Senate President Dominick J. Ruggerio's death in April 2025, Famiglietti announced his campaign for the August special election to fill his term.
-Prior to the Democractic primary election, he was unanimously endorsed by the Senate District 4 Democratic Committee of the Rhode Island Democratic Party.
+Prior to the Democratic primary election, he was unanimously endorsed by the Senate District 4 Democratic Committee of the Rhode Island Democratic Party.
 He defeated former state representative Marcia Ranglin-Vassell, nurse Lenny Cioe, and account executive Manny Taveras in the primary election with 68% of the vote.
 Newsweek noted that Famiglietti outperformed Kamala Harris by 55 percentage points in the district, potentially signaling Democratic enthusiasm in the 2026 midterm elections.
 He was sworn in on August 14, 2025.